BlueCheese1086/1086-Drivetrain/README.md

 To make it work, define all constants below.
 Directories are not capitalized, classes are.

+Classes used:
+frc.robot.AdjustableNumber: A class that allows you to register adjustable numbers (Just pull from https://github.com/BlueCheese1086/Stringray2025)

 Constants used:
 frc.robot.Constants.DriveConstants.maxLinearVelocity: The max drive velocity of the robot as a LinearVelocity. frc.robot.Constants.DriveConstants.maxLinearAcceleration: The max drive acceleration of the robot as a LinearAcceleration.